pragyaangaur/Matiks-Bot/README.md

 A bot that plays the math mode of [Matiks](https://matiks.com): it reads the question off the screen, solves it, types the answer, and starts the next game.

-Measured against live Sprint Duels: **274 questions across 5 consecutive games, 0 solve failures, ~49 answers/min**, restarting itself between games.

 > **Read this before running it.** Sprint Duels are ranked and matched against
 > real people.
 Automating them violates Matiks' terms, takes wins off human
 > opponents, and pollutes the leaderboard — and a perfect score at 60 answers a
 > minute is not subtle.
 Point it at solo or practice modes if you want to keep
 > your account.
 This exists because reverse-engineering how a page renders its
-> content is an interesting problem I wanted to demonstrate to the Matiks team, not because ruining someone else's match is.
+> content is an interesting problem I wanted to demonstrate to the Matiks team,
+> not because ruining someone else's match is.

 ---